 (originally posted to Tumblr)

-You should all read this book.
+You should read this book.
 Especially if you enjoy Tumblr, or my corner of Tumblr anyway, where lyrical literary quotations by the modernists and their precursors, selections from the history of painting and sculpture, pictures of gorgeously desolate cityscapes, fierce left-wing denunciations of state and corporate predation as well as the minor oppressions of everyday (especially erotic) life, and photographs or drawings of long-limbed beauties asprawl on mussed mattress or lolling in bathtubs all arrive in indiscriminate proliferation with every red-lit alert that a new message has been sent.
 This is that, in the (pretty loose) form of a novel.

-Plot, such as it is: our narrator, a drunk photographer living in pre-gentrification Alphabet City, meets a nineteenth-century time-traveller, one Ursula, lover of Van Gogh, aesthete/decadent/socialist, ambitious early photographer, nineteen-year-old morphine addict.
-(How much historical fact this novel contains is in question; I myself couldn’t care less, sharing another late nineteenth century aesthete/decadent/socialist’s disdain for “careless habits of accuracy” in writing.)
+The plot, such as it is: our narrator, a drunk photographer living in pre-gentrification Alphabet City, meets a nineteenth-century time-traveller, one Ursula, lover of Van Gogh, aesthete/decadent/socialist, ambitious early photographer, nineteen-year-old morphine addict.
+(How much historical fact this novel contains is in question; I myself couldn’t care less, sharing another late nineteenth century aesthete-decadent-socialist’s disdain for “careless habits of accuracy” in writing.)